chunkingz/Property-Pro-Lite/README.md

 This project is managed on [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2357217)

 # API
-* The api backend is hosted on [heroku here](https://property-pro-lite-ng.herokuapp.com/)
+* The API backend is hosted on [heroku here](https://property-pro-lite-ng.herokuapp.com/)

+# API Docs
+* The API documentation can be found [here](https://property-pro-lite-ng.herokuapp.com/public/docs/)

 # Developer
 chunkingz :trollface: